AlirezaOmrani95/AlirezaOmrani95/README.md

 * **Researcher | 01/2021 - 12/2021**

   **Kharazmi University - Tehran, Iran**
   * Worked on a scientific project called Perceptual Image Super-Resolution.
-More specifically, I am working on implementing a new loss function called “weighted MSE” to improve Super-Resolution method.
+More specifically, I am working on implementing a new loss function called “weighted MSE” to improve the Super-Resolution method.

 ### Education
 * ***BioMedico Rome - Rome, Italy | 11/2021 - Present***